Mirano: Geography

 Mirano is situated in the central-western area of mainland Venice.
 It is located at 6–12 meters above sea level.

 The administrative comune covers 45.62 km^{2} (17.61 sq mi) with a population of 27,083 and a population density of 590 inhabitants per square kilometer (1,500 per square mile).

 The landscape is generally flat, and includes man-made canals.

 Culture

 Each year since 2015, in mid-November, Mirano celebrates St. Martin's Day with the zogo dell'oca—an elaborate goose-themed festival.
-The tradition connects St. Martin's affinity for geese with Mirano's history: as a town with a significant portion of Jewish and Muslim population, goose was popular as one of the only meats that members of all three religions could safely eat.
-Attendees dress in traditional 19th-century clothing and compete in a life-size homage to the traditional 'game of the goose.'
+The tradition connects St. Martin's affinity for geese with Mirano's history: as a town with a significant Jewish and Muslim population, goose was popular as one of the only meats that members of all three religions could safely eat.
+Participants dress in traditional 19th-century clothing and compete in a life-size homage to the traditional 'game of the goose.'